Getting Started

 git submodule update --init --recursive

 Expected output: Git will download all third-party dependencies.
-This may take a few minutes.

 Step 3: Build TT-XLA